ihatetoast/hangman-game/README.md

 **Version 1: Theme is Pants!**

 The classic hangman game where the player chooses letters to guess a word.
 Good guesses leave the chalkboard and appear in the dashes below.
 Bad guesses are noted in red, and a body part appears outside on the gallows.

+Why does it take too long to finish version 2?
+Because there's so much other stuff to learn.
+So.
+There you have it.